hselect - extract keyword values from images satisfying a selection expression

 The form of the boolean expression expr is fully documented in the manual page for the hedit task.
 In the case of hselect task, however, the expression need not be parenthesized to be evaluated as an expression.
-The special operand "$I" denotes the name of the current image and is used in the fields list when the image name is desired as one of the columns of the output list.

 1. Compute the mean exposure time for all the images in a database.
 Note that the argument "yes" is a trivial case of a general boolean expression and hence need not be quoted.